L061N/Login-custom-overlays/README.md

 ## Launch Assist

-Showing precise pedal input bars with values to help you consistently hold the same value each start.
+When stopped, this overlay shows precise pedal input bars to help you consistently hold a desired value.
+For example with the F1 W13, you set your clutch bitepoint to ~60% and hold 50% throttle.
+At 52% you might spin out, so this overlay helps you be consistent.

 There's some randomness to the clutch bitepoint in iRacing, so make sure to experiment to find a safe value.

 <p align="center">
   <img src="Images/Launch-Assist.png" width="80"/>